kubernetes/community/contributors/design-proposals/federation-phase-1.md

 <td style="padding:5px;">Credential<br>
 </td>
 <td style="padding:5px;">the type (e.g. bearer token, client
 certificate etc) and data of the credential used to access cluster.
-It’s used for system routines (not behalf of users)<br>
+It's used for system routines (not behalf of users)<br>
 </td>
 <td style="padding:5px;">yes<br>
 </td>